 6. Get out there

 Students can get acclimated pretty fast through a number of orientation activities.
 But what’s the best way to get familiar with Grenadian culture outside of an academic setting?
 Try joining a clubor participating in other group activities.
 Dowe says this approach is a great way to see which locations and activities you prefer.
-Regardless of your specific interests, there are plenty of fun things to do in your spare time on the island.

 You should also consider exploring some of the Grenadian businesses.
 Take advantage of the unique products while you can.
 “Try the cocoa tea from the Grenada Chocolate Company,” Kronstal recommends.
 “I miss it more than almost anything else!”